Is email dead?

 Last, check that your time and date to send are correct.
 Think about the time of day you’re sending.
 What’s going on in their lives at that moment?
 Is it dinner time?
 When are the kids finally in bed and parents are able to look at their phones again?
 When is the afternoon lull when no one wants to work and they’re looking for a distraction like social media or email?
 Send at the right moment and they’ll read it.

-Bonus Part 4: Netflix and Chill
+Bonus Part 4: Relax

 Now you’re done.
 The email is scheduled and will be landing in inboxes soon, much to your subscribers’ delight.
 So go watch Friends on Netflix until you have to write another email to your people.
 You’ve done well!

-Remember, what gets measured gets improved, so make sure you’re using a tool that can measure your open rates and click throughs at least.
+Remember, what gets measured gets improved, so make sure you’re using a tool that can measure your open rates and click-throughs at least.
 For non-profits, if you’re getting at least 22% open rates, you’re doing ok.
 That’s nothing compared to what Messenger and Text services can get, but it’s great for email.